yt-project/yt/doc/source/developing/testing.rst

   assert_allclose to correctly verify unit consistency as well.
 * :func:`~yt.testing.amrspace` provides the ability to create AMR grid structures.
-* :func:`~yt.testing.expand_keywords` provides the ability to iterate over many values for keywords.

 To create new unit tests: